znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 After successful installation, three new services will appear in the system:

-* tbng-helper — восстановление настроек при загрузке
+* tbng — loading TBNG settings on system start or creating/applying default settings  (consider this as TBNG "autostart")

-* webui-tbng — web-интерфейс
+* webui-tbng — web-interface

-* i2p-tbng — демон i2p
+* i2p-tbng — i2p daemon

 Congratulations, the system is configured and working !